Let's Talk About Love: Conception and composition

-The follow-up to her successful album Falling into You (1996), Let's Talk About Love was recorded in London, New York, and Los Angeles, and featured a host of special guests: Barbra Streisand on "Tell Him", Bee Gees on "Immortality", Italian operatic tenor Luciano Pavarotti on "I Hate You Then I Love You", and Jamaican reggae singer Diana King and American R&B group Brownstone on "Treat Her Like a Lady".
-"The Reason" was co-written by Carole King and produced by George Martin, who produced nearly all of The Beatles' recordings.
-The most successful single from the album became the classically influenced ballad "My Heart Will Go On", which was written by James Horner and Will Jennings.
-Serving as the love theme for the 1997 blockbuster film Titanic, "My Heart Will Go On" topped the charts around the world, and has become Dion's signature song.
+Following the worldwide success of Falling into You (1996), Let's Talk About Love was developed as an internationally oriented project recorded in London, New York, and Los Angeles.
+The album brought together a wide range of collaborators, reflecting Celine Dion's rising global profile and her work across pop, classical, and contemporary styles.
+Guest artists included Barbra Streisand on the duet "Tell Him", the Bee Gees on "Immortality", Italian tenor Luciano Pavarotti on "I Hate You Then I Love You", and Jamaican singer Diana King with American R&B group Brownstone on "Treat Her Like a Lady".

+One of the album's central tracks, "The Reason", was co-written by Carole King and produced by George Martin, known for his work with The Beatles.
+The album's most widely recognized recording, the ballad "My Heart Will Go On", was composed by James Horner with lyrics by Will Jennings.
+Used as the love theme for the 1997 film Titanic, the song achieved major international success and became closely associated with Dion's career.

-Tracks on Let's Talk About Love were produced mainly by David Foster, Ric Wake, Walter Afanasieff, Humberto Gatica and Corey Hart.
-Let's Talk About Love includes cover songs such as Leo Sayer's "When I Need You" and Mina's "Grande grande grande" (recorded as an English-language duet titled "I Hate You Then I Love You").
-Sony Music Entertainment issued few different editions of Let's Talk About Love around the world.
-Aside from the main thirteen tracks, "To Love You More" was included on the US and Latin America editions, "Be the Man" on the European, Australian and Asian editions, "Amar Haciendo el Amor" outside the US and "Where Is the Love" outside Latin America.
+Production on Let's Talk About Love was led by David Foster, Ric Wake, Walter Afanasieff, Humberto Gatica, and Corey Hart, who shaped the album's mix of orchestral ballads, contemporary pop, and crossover material.
+The tracklist also includes several cover songs, such as Leo Sayer's "When I Need You" and Mina's "Grande grande grande", adapted as the English-language duet "I Hate You Then I Love You".

+Multiple editions of the album were issued by Columbia Records and Epic Records for different regional markets.
+In addition to the standard 13 tracks, "To Love You More" appeared on the US and Latin American editions, "Be the Man" on the European, Australian, and Asian editions, "Amar Haciendo el Amor" on releases outside the United States, and "Where Is the Love" on editions outside Latin America.
+These variations supported the album's reach in international markets.